 5. Take the time to rest and recover.

 Rest and recovery of 1-2 days is not a bad thing.
-As you add a new activity or exercise program to your regime, there will be muscle soreness, which is normal.
+As you add a new activity or exercise program to your regime, muscle soreness will be normal.
 This soreness should resolve in 1-2 days.
-Having multiple activities available will allow you to work for different muscle groups if you are very sore.
+Multiple activities will allow you to work for different muscle groups if you are sore.

 6. Choose a motivating environment.